 Introduction

-Single-cell technologies such as flow cytometry and mass cytometry are powerful methods to explore cellular heterogeneity and to identify and define different cell types in very fine detail and as such have greatly advanced our understanding of complex biology of cells and tissues in health and disease.
+Single-cell technologies such as flow cytometry and mass cytometry are powerful methods to explore cellular heterogeneity and to identify and define different cell types in very fine detail and as such have greatly advanced our understanding of complex biology of cells and tissues in health and disease [ref].
 As single-cell methods have become more advanced, more attainable to researchers and more high-throughput, it has become feasible to process large sample cohorts resulting in wealth of multi-parameter multi-sample datasets in need of scalable analysis methods.
-Traditionally, single-cell data are examined in two dimensions at a time.
+Traditionally, two markers have been examined at a time for flow cytometry data.
 However, as the number of parameters increases, the number of possible dimension pairs rapidly becomes overwhelming.
 In practice, several dimension pairs are left unexplored and as such valuable information is lost.
 In addition, biologically meaningful multivariate relationships may not be distinguishable in two dimensions.